weirdmachine64/reDOM/README.md

 - Captures fully-rendered DOM after JavaScript execution
 - Analyzes Single Page Applications (SPAs) built with React, Vue.js, Angular, etc.
 - Integrates as a custom response tab in Burp Repeater
-- Auto-render option for automatic DOM capture
+- Launches and manages the browser directly from the extension
-- Configurable Chrome connection and rendering parameters
+- Configurable rendering and connection parameters

 ## Requirements